kamilyarkaev/CLI-mate/README.md

 - **Local Database Caching (`data_base.json`):** Saves your cities and their coordinates so you can query them instantly.
 - **Dynamic Day/Night Emoji Cycle:** Automatically determines if it is day or night at the forecast time using local sunrise/sunset values, switching between sun ☀️ and moon 🌙 icons.
-- **Chronological Timeline Sorting:** Seamlessly merges and sorts weather forecasts, sunrise, and sunset times in absolute chronological order.
+- **Chronological Timeline Sorting:** Seamlessly merges and sorts weather forecasts, sunrise, and sunset times in chronological order.
 - **Three Display Modes:**
   - **Short:** Just the current temperature, weather conditions, and a custom weather ASCII art.
   - **Default:** Current weather plus upcoming 3-hour interval forecasts and tomorrow's midday outlook.